cloudevents/sdk-javascript/maintainer_guidelines.md

 ## Branch Management

-The `master` branch is is the bleeding edge.
+The `master` branch is the bleeding edge.
 New major versions of the module are cut from this branch and tagged.
 If you intend to submit a pull request you should use `master HEAD` as your starting point.